MicrosoftDocs/defender-docs/defender-endpoint/troubleshoot-collect-support-log.md

 ## Windows

-1. Download and fetch the required scripts available from within the 'Tools' sub-directory of the [Microsoft Defender for Endpoint Client Analyzer](https://aka.ms/BetaMDEAnalyzer). <br>
+1. Download and fetch the required scripts available from within the **Tools** sub-directory of the [Microsoft Defender for Endpoint Client Analyzer](https://aka.ms/BetaMDEAnalyzer).

-For example, to get the basic sensor and device health logs, fetch "..\Tools\MDELiveAnalyzer.ps1".<br>
+   For example, to get the basic sensor and device health logs, fetch `..\Tools\MDELiveAnalyzer.ps1`.

-If you also require Defender Antivirus support logs (MpSupportFiles.cab), then fetch "..\Tools\MDELiveAnalyzerAV.ps1"
+   If you also require Microsoft Defender Antivirus support logs (`MpSupportFiles.cab`), then fetch `..\Tools\MDELiveAnalyzerAV.ps1`.

 2. Initiate a [Live Response session](live-response.md#initiate-a-live-response-session-on-a-device) on the machine you need to investigate.